-GAAP is a term that refers to a set of rules, standards and practices used throughout the accounting industry to prepare and standardize financial statements that are issued outside the company.
-These standards help investors and creditors better compare companies.
+GAAP is a term that refers to a set of accounting rules, standards and practices used to prepare and standardize financial statements that are issued by a company.
+The goal of these standards is to help investors and creditors better compare companies by establishing consistency and transparency.
 Companies are expected to follow generally accepted accounting principles when they report their financial information.

 GAAP affects the following activities: